17000cyh/IMDiffusion/README.md

 After inference, if you want to compute score, you should:

+compute_score.py is used to calculate the score of each dataset at each threshold.
+For individual data such as SWaT, SMAP, MSL, and PSM that do not contain sub datasets, you do not need to run this code.

-If you want to compute score on SMD, firstly
+If you want to compute score on SMD and GCP, firstly
 ```shell
 python compute_score.py --dataset_name SMD
 ```